abuzahra98/data-structures-and-algorithms/challenge/stack-and-queue/README.md

 - `peek()`: Returns Value of the node located at the top of the queue.
 Should raise exception when called on empty queue.

 - `is empty()`: Returns Boolean indicating whether or not the queue is empty.

+Create a class called AnimalShelter which holds only dogs and cats.

+The shelter operates using a first-in, first-out approach.
+Implement the following methods:

+enqueue
+Arguments: animal
+animal can be either a dog or a cat object.

+dequeue
+Arguments: pref
+pref can be either "dog" or "cat"
+Return: either a dog or a cat, based on preference.

+If pref is not "dog" or "cat" then return null.